 Time Conflict - Two of your courses overlap in time by at least several minutes.
 You'll need to choose a different schedule.

-If you are unsure about what an error means or why you're unable to get into a class, you may contact the Ecology Academic Coordinator or discuss the error directly with the instructor.
+If you are unsure about what an error means or why you're unable to get into a class, you may contact the Ecology Academic Services Coordinator or discuss the error directly with the instructor.
 The Schedule of Classes lists instructors for each course section.
 If no instructor is listed, you can contact the main department that manages the course (listed on the left side of the schedule table).
-If the instructor of an Ecology course is willing to give an override and let you into their class, they must provide written permission to the Ecology Academic Coordinator who will help you register in the course.
+If the instructor of an Ecology course is willing to give an override and let you into their class, they must provide written permission to the Ecology Academic Services Coordinator who will help you register in the course.
 Instructors for courses in other departments will communicate with you about how to register for the course.
-After the deadline for adding courses online, students must use an Add/Drop form (available in the Ecology Office or on the Registrar's website) instead of registering for Ecology courses with the Academic Coordinator.
+After the deadline for adding courses online, students must use an Add/Drop form (available in the Ecology Office or on the Registrar's website) instead of registering for Ecology courses with the Academic Services Coordinator.